 - If you are only requesting an accident or crash report, you can obtain that from the Texas Department of Transportation faster than submitting an open records request.

-Per Section 182.052 of the Texas Utility Code, all information pertaining to our residential utility customers is private and confidential if they have submitted a disclosure form requesting that we disclose account information to a specific person.
+Per Section 182.052 of the Texas Utility Code, all information pertaining to our residential utility customers is private and confidential unless they have submitted a disclosure form requesting that we disclose account information to a specific person.
 We can only confirm or deny if a person has a utility account with us.
 Section 552.101 of the Act allows the City to withhold all information regarding a customer’s account without requesting a ruling from the Attorney General’s Office.

 Please be advised that this includes all addresses of accounts that have had their water disconnected.
 The city strictly adheres to section 182.052 of the Texas Utility Code and Section 552.1331 of the Texas Public Information Act.
 Releasing these addresses would be releasing information regarding an account holder’s usage and payment history, which is confidential under the Texas Utility Code.

 The City of Round Rock charges fees for open record requests per the Texas Public Information Act.
 For general charges per the Texas Public Information Act, select here.
 For requests totaling $40.00 or less, the request will be processed and the requester will be billed for the outstanding balance.
 All payments for open records need to be made in cash (exact change only), checks, or money orders; and must be sent to the City Clerk’s Office.

 - For all requests that total more than $40.00 in recoverable expenses, the requester will be notified and sent a cost estimate and the request will be suspended until the requester has, in writing, accepted the charges or amended their request to reduce the costs to less than $40.00.